Cosmian/client/documentation/docs/cli/main_commands.md

 ## 2.1 cosmian findex-server encrypt-and-index

-Encrypt entries and index the corresponding database UUIDs with the Findex. todo(manu): describe the action
+Encrypt entries and index the corresponding database UUIDs with the Findex.

 ### Usage
 `cosmian findex-server encrypt-and-index [options]`